What Is the YouTube Vanced Latest Version?

 What to Use Instead

-- ReVanced — Patch-based customization ecosystem
+- ReVanced, a patch-based customization ecosystem

-- NewPipe — Lightweight, privacy-focused client
+- NewPipe, a lightweight privacy-focused client

-- LibreTube — Privacy frontend for YouTube
+- LibreTube, a privacy frontend for YouTube

-- SmartTube — Android TV client
+- SmartTube, built for Android TV

-- YouTube Premium — Official paid option
+- YouTube Premium, the official paid option

 Frequently Asked Questions